mirosuav/Modular-Monolith-Sample/Readme.md

 - Then hosted service: `EmailSendingBackgroundService` calls `ISendEmailsFromOutboxService` implementation every second to process emails
 - `DefaultSendEmailsFromOutboxService` implementing `ISendEmailsFromOutboxService` picks up emails and attempts to sends them

-### Domain events Transactional Outbox pattern
+### Transactional Outbox pattern for handling events (both domain and integration)

-- Domain entities are enriched with domain events to perform **eventual consistency** operations
+- Domain entities are enriched with events to perform **eventual consistency** operations
-- Domain events are persisted in `EventsOutbox` table of each module's DbContext
+- Events are persisted in `EventsOutbox` table of each module's DbContext
-- `EventProcessing` periodically triggers a `ProcessDomainEventsCommand` command on each module to asynchronously process its domain events
+- `EventProcessing` module periodically triggers a `ProcessSelfEventsCommand` command on each module to asynchronously process its domain events
 - For example a ``User`` entity generates the ``AddressAddedDomainEvent`` which is translated to ``NewUserAddressAddedIntegrationEvent`` to notify the ``OrderProcessing`` module to updates its cache of users adresses
 - Or ``Order`` domain entity generates the ``OrderCreatedDomainEvent`` to trigger the ``OrderCreatedIntegrationEvent`` to notify the ``Reporting`` module to store the order reporting tailored data in its table.
+- For consistent implementation every module's DbContext derives from `TransactionalOutboxDbContext`
+- Every module that uses transactional outbox events also registers its own handler implementing `ProcessSelfEventsCommandHandlerBase`

 # Operations